 Presentation at the seminar "Future Geographies of Food"

 On Friday, April 28, Mabel gave a talk to geography students as part of the seminar "Future Geographies of Food".
 In her presentation, titled "Urban Human-Food Relations and the Sustainability Transformation.
 The Role of Urban Initiatives and Institutions," she presented the results of the first phase of her project to conceptualize human-food resonance.
 Among other things, the presentation focused on the role of public catering as urban institutions, which Mabel will further explore in her second phase of the project, in order to investigate the structures of canteens that promote or hinder resonance.

 02 May 2023

-To foster resonating human-nature relationships in cities, ideas from mindfulness can play a crucial role.
-On February 23, Martina and Susanne from the URBNANCE-team discussed with Susanne Krämer and Julias Hartmann of the ABiK project (a project to integrate mindfulness into education and academia) at the University of Leipzig how URBNANCE and ABiK can cooperate.
-The goal is to bundle energies, to network better and to learn from each other: The result is a one-year cooperation agreement.
+To promote resonant human-nature relationships in the city, ideas of mindfulness can play an important role.
+On 23 February, Martina and Susanne from the URBNANCE team met with Susanne Krämer and Julias Hartmann from the Mindfulness in Education and High School Culture (ABiK) project at the University of Leipzig to discuss how URBNANCE and ABiK can cooperate.
+The aim is to pool energies, network better and learn from each other as partners.

 15 March 2023

 How we nourish ourselves and produce food is a major leverage point for promoting sustainability transformation.
 Urban agriculture can make an important contribution to this.
 By promoting food supply in the city, transport distances can be shortened and human-food relationships of the urban population can be strengthened.
 These and other benefits as well as limitations of urban agriculture are discussed in a recent feature on SWR2 Wissen, to which Martina from the URBNANCE team was invited to provide insights into the current research.

 03 March 2023